-Join us for the next installment in the TICtalks series:
+Thank you for attending the most recent installment in the TICtalks series

 James is Director of the Indigenous Lands Program at Trees, Water & People.
 James engages and works with U.S. Tribal Nations in the American Southwest on efforts centered around community-based, Tribal-led stewardship projects that create economic and environmental development opportunities.
 In his role, James provides much needed insight and experience on working with Tribal governments that uphold traditional ethics of governance and leadership, while also respecting Tribal sovereignty.
 His deep rooted experiences and cultural values strengthens TWP’s approach in building honest, working relationships with Tribes and promoting cross-cultural values of large landscape conservation.

 James is currently a first-year student in the Masters in Environmental Management (MEM) program at Western Colorado University, where he plans to enhance his knowledge and skills to tackle socio-environmental challenges and issues.

 Anna is a Western Colorado University graduate of the Master of Environmental Management program.
 She is a range technician for the United States Forest Service and has previously worked as a podcast producer and reporter for the Gunnison Country Times.
 She hosted and produced the podcast series “Wildish” published by High Country News.
 It explores the controversial and complicated world of wild horses and burros roaming the Western United States.